-- For around £300, you should be able to buy a suitable office PC. £400 - £600 should get you a faster system that will last longer.
+- For around £300, you should be able to buy a suitable office computer. £400 - £600 should get you a faster system that will last longer.

 - If you depend on processing speed, expect to spend £800-£1,200 for a computer with a high-speed processor and sufficient memory.

 - Consider laptops to enable employees to work remotely.
-Costs are typically 20-30 per cent higher than equivalent desktop PCs.
+Costs are comparative with desktop computers.
 You may also want to buy a separate monitor, keyboard and mouse.